Rorschach, Switzerland: Demographics

 In the 2007 federal election the most popular party was the SVP which received 26.1% of the vote.
 The next three most popular parties were the SP (23.6%), the CVP (22.9%) and the FDP (13.9%).

-In Rorschach about 55.3% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Rorschach about 55.3% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Out of the total population in Rorschach, As of 2000, the highest education level completed by 2,313 people (26.7% of the population) was Primary, while 2,915 (33.7%) have completed their secondary education, 704 (8.1%) have attended a Tertiary school, and 582 (6.7%) are not in school.
 The remainder did not answer this question.

 The historical population is given in the following table:

 Transport

 Train lines link the city to St. Gallen, St. Margrethen, and Romanshorn.
 A rack railway, the Rorschach-Heiden-Bahn, leads to Heiden (800m a.s.l.).
 In 1856, the station became the terminus of the Zurich–St. Gallen line.
 Formerly, train carriages were transported over Lake Constance and thus it was possible to reach Heiden from Frankfurt or Berlin without changing trains.

-The highway A1 runs close to the south of Rorschach, but the town does not have its own junction.
-The highway leads towards Sankt Gallen to the west and Sankt Margrethen to the east.
+The A1 highway runs close to the south of Rorschach, but the town does not have its own junction.
+The highway leads towards St. Gallen to the west and St. Margrethen to the east.